malvag/distributed-ml-bench/README.md

 brew install kubectl
 ```

 [4] We will use Kubernetes as our core distributed infrastructure.
-In fact, we will use [k3d](https://k3d.io/v5.5.2/) which is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
+We will use [k3d](https://k3d.io/v5.5.2/) which is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
 It's great for local Kubernetes development.

 To install k3d: